Learn more about curcumin and other herbal medicines at the Restorative Medicine Herbal Certification program. More information HERE.

 Curcumin, an active component of the Indian spice turmeric, is finally getting the recognition it deserves as one of the most extensively-researched herbs, accumulating more than 9,000 published research studies.
 It’s a much-needed solution to fill a gap in prescription medicines, by helping to reduce inflammation and preserve brain health.
 Its traditional and current applications include anti-cancer and anti-inflammatory activity, along with preventing dementia, liver disorders, arthritis, joint pain, and much more.

 The one major obstacle for curcumin efficacy is limited bioavailability in its natural form.
 As a result, recent research has investigated new technologies to optimize its absorption in supplements.
 These studies were recently reviewed in a paper by curcumin expert Ajay Goel, PhD.
 Dr. Goel is a NIH-funded researcher from Baylor University Medical Center in Dallas, Texas.
 His research interests include the epigenetics of gastrointestinal cancers, DNA methylation, biomarkers for cancers, and chemoprevention through complementary and alternative approaches.
-He has conducted and published extensive research on curcumin, including a review article soon to-be-published in the peer-reviewed Journal of Restorative Medicine, focused on the issue of bioavailability.
-Dr. Goel will also be lecturing on the topic of curcumin at the 2017 Annual Restorative Medicine Conference in Tucson, AZ
+He has conducted and published extensive research on curcumin, including a review article published in the peer-reviewed Journal of Restorative Medicine, focused on the issue of bioavailability.

 Multiple Challenges Related to Curcumin Bioavailability